Discipline: Literature – fiction

 Region: New York, NY

-Angie Cruz, born and raised in New York, is the author of the novels, Soledad (Simon & Schuster); Let It Rain Coffee (Simon & Schuster), longlisted for the IMPAC Dublin Awards; Dominicana (Flatiron), shortlisted for The Women’s Prize and winner of the ALA/YALSA Alex Award.
-Her latest novel, How Not to Drown in A Glass of Water (Flatiron) was a New York Times 100 Notable book of 2022.
+Angie Cruz, born and raised in New York, is the author of the novel, Soledad (Simon & Schuster 2001); Let It Rain Coffee (Simon & Schuster) longlisted for the IMPAC Dublin Awards; and Dominicana (Flatiron, 2019) shortlisted for The Women’s Prize and winner of the ALA/YALSA Alex Award.
+Her latest novel, How Not to Drown in A Glass of Water (Flatiron, 2022) was one of New York Times’ 100 Notable books of 2022.

 Studios